ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 If you’re choosing to dual-boot, choose "Install Ubuntu alongside existing operating system" when prompted for where to install, and ensure that at least 8GB of space is allocated.
 Otherwise, you can choose to replace the existing Windows OS at this stage.

 <div class="warning">
-  <p><strong>Important:</strong> The only slight wrinkle is that you should <strong>not</strong> select to encrypt the disk when prompted on the formatting/partitioning screen.
-That’s not because of any boot problems in this configuration, but merely because there is no on-screen keyboard support on the disk unlock screen!
+  <p><strong>Important:</strong> If you select advanced partitioning options, I would recommend you <strong>don't</strong> select to encrypt the disk.
+That’s not because of any boot problems in this configuration, but simply because there is no on-screen keyboard support on the disk unlock screen!
 If you set this option, you will require a keyboard every time you power on.</p>
 </div>

 Once installation is complete, your tablet will prompt you to reboot.
 It should now start up automatically into the new Ubuntu installation.